yannicklansink/Dev-info-support-.net/Blok 5/Dag 2.md

     This line atomically increments the value of `numberOfCalculations` by one.
 It's similar to writing `numberOfCalculations++`, but `Interlocked.Increment` ensures that the operation is completed atomically.
 This is necessary to prevent the same kind of race condition that I explained above.
 If two threads simultaneously read the value of `numberOfCalculations`, increment it, and write it back, the value could end up being incremented by one instead of two.

+`TaskScheduler.FromCurrentSynchronizationContext()` returns a `TaskScheduler` that targets the synchronization context of the UI thread.
+This allows tasks to be scheduled on the UI thread.

+UI elements can only be accessed on the thread they were created on (which is usually the UI thread).